suncoast-devs/handbook/lessons/misc-quick-reference/js-objects.md

 }
 ```

-And we needed to turn this into an array containing the name of the key followed
+And we need to turn this into an array containing the name of the key followed
 by the title.
-That is given the object above we would want something like
+Given the object above we would want something like
-`['pandas - Panda Bears', 'miniatures - Miniature Painting']`
+`['pandas - Panda Bears', 'miniatures - Miniature Painting']`.

 We can't do `myHobbies.map` but we can do this: